sportdb/sport.db.sources/footballdata-12xpert/README.md

 ### Convert

 Now what?
-Let's convert all football datasets from the web cache to the one-line, one-record "standard" [Football.CSV format](https://github.com/footballcsv).
+Let's convert all football datasets from the web cache to the one-line, one-match & one-file, one-season "standard" [Football.CSV format](https://github.com/footballcsv).
 Example: